sachintyagi22/azure-templates/README.md

 1. Install dataguard services on the VMs.

 For this we can use our existing workflows for AWS/GCP.

+To connect to VM in the dataguard VNet, follow these [steps](https://docs.microsoft.com/en-us/azure/bastion/bastion-connect-vm-ssh-linux)

 ## How to Get Billing Account Name
 1. [Signin](https://docs.microsoft.com/en-us/powershell/azure/authenticate-azureps?view=azps-7.1.0) with Azure Powershell (signin user should have access to billing information).